KSUDS/course_guide/guides/git.md

 - Make your landing page stand out by [Managing your profile README](https://docs.github.com/en/github/setting-up-and-managing-your-github-profile/customizing-your-profile/managing-your-profile-readme).
 - Track your work share it with the world.
 - Organize and document your repositories.
+Here are some [great examples](https://github.com/matiassingers/awesome-readme)
 - Find a project you could support (long term goal).

 ## References